 What if you need to relieve yourself while on the trail?
 You go behind a rock or bush.
 And what about showers?
 There are none.

-7. There is no wifi and no electricity, and that’s a good thing.
+7. There is limited wifi and no electricity, and that’s a good thing.

-There is no wifi connection on the mountain.
+There is limited wifi on the mountain.
 Cell service is very, very spotty.
-During each day, there may only be one or two possibilities to make a call, text or email.
-But you should not depend on it.
+During each day, there may be few possibilities to make a call, text or email.
+So you should not depend on it.
 Cloudy weather can sap the strength of the signal.
 If you would like to use your phone, ask the guides when and where you might be able to get a signal.
 Or simply observe when the local crews are on their phones.

 We encourage you to use this opportunity to step away from busy city life and work life and to reconnect with nature.
 It is interesting that silence plus outdoors can spark deep thought and self-realizations that otherwise would have laid dormant.
 Use this time to reflect on what is important in your life.
 Ponder if you should re-commit to the path you are on or whether to make a change.
 This way, climbing Kilimanjaro just might be a life-changing experience for you like it was for others.